jonathanhogg/flitter/docs/physics.md

-Gravitational forces are ignored between particles whose centres are within each other's radii, i.e., the minimum distance over which gravity will be calculated is the minimum of the `radius` of each particle.
+Gravitational forces are ignored between particles whose centres are within each other's radii, i.e., the minimum distance over which gravity will be calculated is the maximum of the `radius` of each particle.
 This is to avoid the wild instability caused by massive forces when the distance is very small.

 ### `!electrostatic`